phac-nml/mykrobe-parser/README.md

 #### Outputs ####

-Mykrobe Parser creates two files called "output-[panel&version]-report.csv" and "output-[panel&version]-speciation_data.csv".
+Mykrobe Parser creates two files called "output-report.csv" and "output-speciation_data.csv" by default.

-[output-[panel&version]-speciation_data.csv](/example_output/Mykrobe_Parser_output-jsondata.md)
-*  Stores Mykrobe's speciation data such as "phylo_group", "species", and "lineage" and their associated depths and percentages of coverage.

-[output-[panel&version]-report.csv](example_output/Mykrobe_Parser_output-report.md)
+output-report.csv
 *  Stores Mykrobe's antimicrobial resistance data.
 *  The following columns are placeholders for internal data: "Lims_Comment", "Lims_INTComment", "LIMS_file".

+output-speciation_data.csv
+*  Stores Mykrobe's speciation data such as "phylo_group", "species", and "lineage" and their associated depths and percentages of coverage.